Samarium: Biological role and precautions

 Samarium salts stimulate metabolism, but it is unclear whether this is from samarium or other lanthanides present with it.
 The total amount of samarium in adults is about 50 μg, mostly in liver and kidneys and with ~8 μg/L being dissolved in blood.
 Samarium is not absorbed by plants to a measurable concentration and so is normally not part of human diet.
 However, a few plants and vegetables may contain up to 1 part per million of samarium.
 Insoluble salts of samarium are non-toxic and the soluble ones are only slightly toxic.

-When ingested, only ~0.05% of samarium salts is absorbed into the bloodstream and the remainder is excreted.
-From the blood, ~45% goes to the liver and 45% is deposited on the surface of the bones where it remains for ~10 years; the balance 10% is excreted.
+When ingested, only 0.05% of samarium salts are absorbed into the bloodstream and the remainder are excreted.
+From the blood, 45% goes to the liver and 45% is deposited on the surface of the bones where it remains for 10 years; the remaining 10% is excreted.